cmbata1/music-generation-project/README.md

 A sequence-modeling project that generates short musical melodies from either preset motifs or user-defined seeds.

 ## What it Does
-This project generates short musical melodies using a GRU‑based neural network trained on classical, monophonic MIDI data.
-It produces new music by continuing from an initial seed sequence, which can be chosen in three ways: from preset melodies such as the C major scale, *Are You Sleeping*, or *Twinkle Twinkle Little Star*; from random snippets drawn directly from the training dataset; or from custom notes entered through a simple seven‑key piano interface ranging from middle C to B. The model aims to create sequences that evolve smoothly and sound musically plausible in pitch and timing, and an interactive Streamlit app makes it easy to select a seed, generate music, and listen instantly.
+This project generates short musical melodies using a GRU-based neural network trained on classical, monophonic MIDI data.
+It produces new music by continuing from an initial seed sequence, which can be chosen in three ways: using a built-in example melody (such as the C-major scale or Are You Sleeping), selecting a random snippet drawn directly from the training dataset, or entering custom notes through a simple seven-key piano interface from middle C to B. The model aims to create sequences that evolve smoothly and sound musically plausible in pitch and timing, and an interactive Streamlit app makes it easy to select a seed, generate music, and listen instantly.

 ## Quick Start